alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. *TargetOwner* (byte string) is the new owner condition of the bill.
+1. *TargetOwner* (byte string) is the new owner predicate of the bill.
 2. *TargetValue* (unsigned integer) must be equal to the value of the
    bill.
 The reason for including the value of the bill in the
    transaction order is to enable the recipient of the transaction to